SolarArbiter/SolarArbiter.github.io/datapolicies.md

 This page summarizes the data sharing and privacy policies of the Solar Forecast Arbiter.

 An **organization** is an entity that owns data or obtains license to submit data to the framework.
-A **user** is an individual working for an organization that performs the tasks of submitting data to the framework, granting other users or organizations rights to view data, and downloads data from the framework.
+A **user** is an individual working for an organization that performs tasks such as submitting data to the framework and downloading data from the framework.
+An **organization administrator** is a user that has can also grant permissions to view or modify data to other users, including users outside of the administrator's own organization.

 The [Data Use Agreement](/assets/45864_UAZ_Solar_Forecast_Arbiter_Final.pdf) (DUA) is a **non-negotiable** legal document that all parties are bound to.